rootandall/community-schools-playbook/chapter-7.md

 *	In 2015, 27% of African American and 24% of Latinx children were [living in households where they could not count on having enough food](https://www.childtrends.org/indicators/food-insecurity) for everyone in the family to lead an active, healthy life.

 *	In 2016, twenty-seven percent of children 18 and younger [were living with a single parent](https://www.census.gov/newsroom/press-releases/2016/cb16-192.html), and 4% were living with neither parent.
-Also in 2016, roughly 437,000 [children lived in foster care](https://www.acf.hhs.gov/cb/resource/trends-in-foster-care-and-adoption) each day, with a total of 687,000 children in the foster care system that year.
+Also in 2016, roughly 437,000 [children lived in foster care](https://www.acf.hhs.gov/cb/resource/trends-in-foster-care-and-adoption) on a daily basis, with a total of 687,000 children in the foster care system that year.
 In 2015, 2.9 million children were being [raised by grandparents](http://www.pewtrusts.org/en/research-and-analysis/blogs/stateline/2016/11/02/why-more-grandparents-are-raising-children).

 *	In 2017, nearly 115,000 [children experienced homelessness](https://www.hudexchange.info/resources/documents/2017-AHAR-Part-1.pdf), and 2.5% of [elementary and secondary students were identified as homeless](https://nces.ed.gov/programs/coe/indicator_tgh.asp) in 2015.